Vampire in Brooklyn: Critical response

 Vampire in Brooklyn was released to coincide with the Halloween season.
 The film received mostly negative reviews and was considered at the time as a lesser film of both Murphy and Craven.
-The next year, 1996, Craven moved on to the hugely successful Scream franchise, while Murphy began concentrating on more family-friendly movies, with his remake The Nutty Professor.
+The next year in 1996, Craven moved on to the hugely successful Scream franchise, while Murphy began concentrating on more family-friendly movies, with his remake The Nutty Professor.
 On Rotten Tomatoes the film has an approval rating of 14% based on reviews from 36 critics, and the site's consensus is: "Neither scary nor very funny, this misguided effort never lives up to its premise."
 On Metacritic, it has a score of 27% based on reviews from 17 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Vampire in Brooklyn was widely panned for failing to deliver on its unique mix of horror and comedy.
 Critics like Peter Stack of the San Francisco Chronicle found Eddie Murphy's performance as the vampire Maximillian “strangely cumbersome,” describing the film as “neither funny nor frightening.”
 Murphy's portrayal was criticized for lacking the intensity of a true vampire, with Roger Ebert lamenting that Murphy's attempt at a darker, more serious role left him “comically missing.”
 Wes Craven's direction was also divisive.
 While some, like Adrian Martin, praised Craven for his ability to balance horror and humor, calling it “Craven's best movie since Shocker,” most felt the tone was uneven.
 Desson Howe of the Washington Post noted the film lacked tension: “It’s neither all that scary nor all that hilarious,” while Gene Siskel summed it up as a “clunker” despite Craven's experience.
 The supporting cast, especially Kadeem Hardison as Julius, provided some comic relief, but the humor often fell flat, as Owen Gleiberman from Entertainment Weekly put it, describing the film's gags as “lame.”
 Meanwhile, Angela Bassett, despite her strong presence, was underutilized, with Hal Hinson from the Washington Post calling it a waste of her talents.
 Ultimately, Vampire in Brooklyn failed to live up to its potential, with Caryn James of the New York Times saying it was a film that couldn't capitalize on Murphy's appeal, and Roger Ebert quipping, “to call this a comeback for Murphy is a sign of blind faith.”
 The film's erratic mix of horror, comedy, and romance led many critics to label it as an “uneven” and “forgettable” misfire.

 On Saturday Night Live, a show Murphy is often credited with helping stay afloat in the early 1980s, David Spade made a now-infamous crack about Murphy's involvement with the film during one of his Hollywood Minute segments: “Look, kids, it’s a falling star!
 Make a wish!”
 Murphy was so angered by the comment that he would not appear on the series for several years after.
 He has since reconciled with Spade and returned to host an episode in 2019.